sindresorhus/awesome/contributing.md

 To create your own list, check out the [instructions](create-list.md).

-## Adding something to an Awesome list
+## Adding something to an awesome list

 If you have something awesome to contribute to an awesome list, this is how you do it.